10 Industrials Stocks With Unusual Options Alerts In Today's Session

 Explanation

-• For ACM (NYSE:ACM), we notice a call option sweep that happens to be bearish, expiring in 28 day(s) on December 18, 2020.
-A trader bought 254 contract(s) at a $52.50 strike.
-This particular call needed to be split into 4 different trades to become filled.
-The trader or institution spent $36.8K on this trade with a price of $145.0 per contract.
-There were 4705 open contracts at this strike prior to today, and today 3511 contract(s) were bought and sold.
+• For BA (NYSE:BA), we notice a call option sweep that happens to be bullish, expiring in 3 day(s) on November 27, 2020.
+A trader bought 255 contract(s) at a $230.00 strike.
+This particular call needed to be split into 38 different trades to become filled.
+The trader or institution spent $35.5K on this trade with a price of $143.0 per contract.
+There were 3991 open contracts at this strike prior to today, and today 11366 contract(s) were bought and sold.

-• For BA (NYSE:BA), we notice a call option sweep that happens to be bearish, expiring in 7 day(s) on November 27, 2020.
-A trader bought 204 contract(s) at a $202.50 strike.
-This particular call needed to be split into 4 different trades to become filled.
-The trader or institution spent $104.0K on this trade with a price of $510.0 per contract.
-There were 933 open contracts at this strike prior to today, and today 1043 contract(s) were bought and sold.
+• For JBLU (NASDAQ:JBLU), we notice a put option sweep that happens to be bearish, expiring in 24 day(s) on December 18, 2020.
+A trader bought 436 contract(s) at a $16.00 strike.
+This particular put needed to be split into 3 different trades to become filled.
+The trader or institution spent $40.1K on this trade with a price of $92.0 per contract.
+There were 1913 open contracts at this strike prior to today, and today 3007 contract(s) were bought and sold.

 Options Alert Terminology